 Ironically, the only problem at Altamont, according to Kantner, were the gang members who were hired to work the “security” detail.
-“Nobody was out of control except the Hell’s Angels — put it that way,” Kantner said.
+“Nobody was out of control except the Hells Angels — put it that way,” Kantner said.

-What’s more, my time in high school happened to coincide with some of the most musically vacuous years in rock history: 1975 to 1977 — the era when rock went so corporate that any element of experimentation had been quashed.
-It was just after glam rock’s heyday, after southern rock had begun to lose its drawl, but before punk took root (at least in my neck of the woods).
+What’s more, my time in high school happened to coincide with some of the most musically vacuous years in rock history: 1975 to 1977 — the era when rock went so corporate that any element of experimentation had been squelched.
+It was just after glam rock’s heyday, after Southern rock had begun to lose its drawl, but before punk rock took root (at least in my neck of the woods).
 While most of the white rock heads at my school were listening to Boston, Kiss, and Ted Nugent, I would steal away to my car at lunch and bliss out to the Jefferson Airplane, Quicksilver Messenger Service, Country Joe & the Fish, the Grateful Dead’s Anthem of the Sun, or the Allman Brothers’ “Dreams.”

 Jefferson Airplane took me far away from the bullshit of high school.
 I couldn’t get enough of Surrealistic Pillow, Crown of Creation, After Bathing at Baxter’s, and Volunteers, and I was at just the right age to be seduced by the sci-fi storyline of Blows Against the Empire, Kantner’s first album as Jefferson Starship.
-I wanted to blast off into space, and his songs told me this was a distinct possibility.
+I wanted to blast off into space, and his songs told me that this was a distinct possibility.